bentheiii/envolved/docs/infer.rst

 .. class:: InferEnvVar

-    An inference env var that will be converted to a :class:`~basevar.SingleEnvVar` by a parent :class:`~basevar.SchemaEnvVar`.
+    An inference env var that will be converted to a :class:`~envvar.SingleEnvVar` by a parent :class:`~envvar.SchemaEnvVar`.

     .. method:: validator(validator: collections.abc.Callable[[T], T]) -> collections.abc.Callable[[T], T]

-        Add a validator to the resulting :class:`~basevar.SingleEnvVar`.
+        Add a validator to the resulting :class:`~envvar.SingleEnvVar`.

 .. py:currentmodule:: envvar